open5e/open5e/source/characters/midgardheroes_races.rst

 **Undead Vitality.** You are infused with the dark energy of undeath, which frees you from some frailties that plague living creatures.
 You have resistance to necrotic damage and immunity to poison damage.
-You are immune to :ref:`exhaustion` and to the :ref:`charmed` and :ref:`poisoned` conditions.
+You are immune to :ref:`srd:exhaustion` and to the :ref:`srd:charmed` and :ref:`srd:poisoned` conditions.
 If you die, you cannot be returned to life by :ref:`srd:revivify`, :ref:`srd:raise-dead`, or :ref:`srd:reincarnate`; :ref:`srd:resurrection` and :ref:`srd:true-resurrection` return you to life as your original race.
 A create undead spell cast so that it targets only your corpse affects